MicaLovesKPOP/SupportTimeTracker/README.md

 AGPLv3 requires that you make your modified source code available to your users.

 This helps ensure that all future versions of the project stay free and open for everyone.

-## Notes

-- All data is kept in memory only.
-Reloading the page clears the session.
-- Rate and discount decisions are fully manual: you can enter any rate at any time.
-- This tool is designed to help you track your own active time fairly and transparently.